6 The commissioning and benchmarking tool

-Use the paediatric continence service commissioning and benchmarking tool to determine the level of service that might be needed locally and to calculate the cost of commissioning the service, as described below.
+Use the commissioning and benchmarking tool for integrated commissioning for the prevention of cardiovascular disease to determine the level of services that might be needed locally and to calculate the cost of commissioning the services.

-The commissioning and benchmarking tool helps you to assess local service requirements using the indicative benchmark as a starting point.
-With knowledge of your local population and its demographic, you can amend the benchmark to better reflect your local circumstances.
-For example, if your population is significantly younger than the average population, or has a significantly higher or lower rate of paediatric continence problems, you may need to provide services for relatively more or fewer children and young people.
+The commissioning and benchmarking tool helps you to assess local service needs using the indicative benchmarks as a starting point.
+You can amend the benchmarks to better reflect your local circumstances.
+For example, if your population is older than average or has significantly higher or lower rates of modifiable risk factors for cardiovascular disease, you may need to provide services for relatively fewer or more people.

-Using the indicative benchmark provided, or your own local benchmark, you can use the commissioning and benchmarking tool to compare the activity that you might need to commission against your current commissioned activity.
-This will help you to identify the future change in capacity required.
+Using the indicative benchmarks provided, or your own local benchmarks, you can use the commissioning and benchmarking tool to compare the activity that you might need to commission against your current commissioned activity.
+This will help you to identify the future change in capacity needed.
 Depending on your assessment, your future provision may need to be increased or decreased.

-You can use the commissioning and benchmarking tool to calculate the capacity and resources needed to move towards the benchmark level, and to model the required changes over a period of 4 years.
+You can use the commissioning and benchmarking tool to calculate the capacity and resources needed to move towards the benchmark levels, and to model the necessary changes over a period of 5 years.

-Use the tool to calculate any potential savings that may be associated with a reduction in secondary care activity over a 4-year period, and to model the appropriate investment that may be needed in a paediatric continence service to allow these savings to be realised.
-You may need to consider the settings in which the paediatric continence service may be provided.
-The tool is pre-populated with data on the potential recurrent and non-recurrent cost elements that may need to be considered in future service planning, which can be reviewed and amended to better reflect your local circumstances.
+Use the tool to calculate the level and cost of activity you intend to commission and to consider the settings in which services that contribute to cardiovascular disease prevention services may be provided.
+The tool is pre-populated with data on the potential recurrent and non-recurrent cost elements that may need to be considered in future service planning, which can be reviewed and amended to accurately reflect your local circumstances.

 Commissioning decisions should consider both the clinical and economic viability of the service, and take into account the views of local people.
 Commissioning plans should also take into account the costs of monitoring the quality of the services commissioned.